jack-lavelle/obsidian/Main Vault/Planning/List of Projects.md

 			4) peasants
 		Everyone is continuously (depending on personality traits) trying to further themselves into higher being.
 The player will only encounter a dozen or so of these NPCs so

+- [ ] the game does stuff when you are away (example changes in guilds, invasions, annexations, etc) ... could do this depending on how much time has passed since you last played.

 Search the following image on Google for cool sheeet man

 ![[Pasted image 20231004142014.png]]